 Nebraska Service Center

-For employment-based immigration cases, the Nebraska Service Center (NSC) processes I-140 petitions for immigrant workers and I-485 green card applications, as well as derivative work and travel authorization benefits (EAD work document and advance parole travel authorization).
-NSC processes cases filed for individuals whose worksites are in one of the following states: AK, AZ, CA, CO, GU, HI, ID, IL, IN, IA, KS, MI, MN, MO, MT, NE, NV, ND, OH, OR, SD, UT, WA, WI, and WY.
+Under the bi-specialization initiative, the Nebraska Service Center (NSC) processes I-140 petitions for immigrant workers and I-485 green card applications, as well as derivative work and travel authorization benefits (EAD work document and advance parole travel authorization).

 All I-140 petitions continue to have a processing time of 4 months.
-This includes petitions sponsoring Outstanding Researchers or Professors, those with Extraordinary Ability, and Multinational Managers.
+This includes petitions sponsoring Outstanding Researchers, those with Extraordinary Ability, and Multinational Managers.

 The processing times of applications for EAD work authorization and advance parole (AP) travel authorization remain at a troubling 3 months.
 The concern here is for those who filed I-485 applications in the summer of 2007 when all priority dates became current, and whose priority dates then retrogressed.
 Applications to extend EAD and AP can only be filed 4 months in advance.
 With a processing time of 3 months, any delay in filing could result in a gap of work and travel authorization.